Bloom filter: No means 'No', Yes means 'Maybe'.

 Hash functions are a critical component of Bloom filters, and choosing the right one is essential for optimal performance.
 Instead of using cryptographic hash functions like MD5, which are slow, Bloom filters usually use faster non-cryptographic hash functions like MurmurHash or FNV.

 But speed isn't the only factor to consider.
-Independence of hash functions is crucial to ensure accurate results.
+The independence of hash functions is crucial to ensure accurate results.
 It refers to the property that the output of hash functions should be as uncorrelated as possible.
 If hash functions aren't independent, there's a high chance they'll produce the same result for a given input, leading to more collisions and false positives.

 The solution?
 Use multiple hash functions to increase independence.
 Combining different algorithms or using different seeds can help ensure that the hash functions produce unique outputs, reducing the collision probability and increasing the accuracy of the filter.